project-oak/rust-verification-tools/docs/_posts/2020-09-07-install-crux.md

 For convenience, instructions for installing crux and its dependencies are provided below.

+*[Note: the instructions here are probably out of date.
+We don't test with crux often enough to spot when things change.]*

 We are going to install Haskell, Rust, mir-json, Yices and crux.